What is Remote Access?

 Another way to use remote access is to route network traffic between subnets on a local area network (LAN).
-With remote access, IT can move and activate data at any time, which enables greater IT agility and business innovation.
+With remote access, IT can move and activate data at any time, which allows greater IT agility and business innovation.

 In addition, when a user is facing a particularly complicated task that a laptop or desktop PC cannot handle well, they can connect remotely to a more powerful computer to accomplish it.

-Employees can even use a personal smartphone to remotely connect to a business PC or office laptop that is physically located somewhere else.
+Employees can even use a personal smartphone to remotely connect into a business PC or office laptop that is physically located somewhere else.
 This helps keep workloads moving despite unforeseen illness or commuting issues.

 How does HPE help with remote access?